A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Experiments

 \subsection{Analyses \& Ablations}

 \textbf{Fine-tuning.} To assess the effect of the recurrent backbones on fine-tuning performance, we fine-tune our models on 37 held-out environments from all 6 domains.
-We evaluate the fine-tuning performance of the xLSTM architecture for both the 16M parameter pretrained models and compared it against an xLSTM trained from scratch.
-The pretrained LRAM outperforms the randomly initialized xLSTM model in most domains.
-For detailed results, see Appendix \ref{appendix:fine-tune}.
-This suggests that fine-tuning performance is not negatively affected by switching the backbone.
+We evaluate the fine-tuning performance of the xLSTM architecture for the 16M pretrained models and compare it against an xLSTM trained from scratch.
+The pretrained LRAM outperforms the randomly initialized xLSTM model in most domains (see Figure \ref{fig:fine-tune_16m}).
+This suggests that fine-tuning performance is not affected negatively by switching the backbone.

 \textbf{In-context Learning.} Next, we study the ICL abilities of our recurrent backbones on the Dark-Room environment considered in prior work on in-context RL \citep{Laskin:22,Lee:23,Schmied:24}.
-To study ICL in isolation, we train models from scratch with a multi-episodic context, which results in a large context length (we refer to Appendix \ref{appendix:exp-icl} for details on the experiment setup).
+To study ICL in isolation, we train models from scratch with a multi-episodic context, which results in a large context length (see Appendix \ref{appendix:exp-icl} for details on the experiment setup).
 In particular, we adopt the Algorithm Distillation (AD, \citealp{Laskin:22}) framework and exchange the Transformer backbone architecture with modern recurrent architectures.
-In Figure \ref{fig:icl-darkroom10x10}, we report the ICL performance on (a) 80 train and (b) 20 hold-out tasks.
-We find that xLSTM [7:1] attains the highest overall scores both on training and hold-out tasks, which we attribute to the state-tracking abilities \citep{Merrill:2024:illusion} of sLSTM blocks.
+In Figure \ref{fig:icl-main}, we report the ICL performance on the 20 hold-out tasks (see Figure \ref{fig:icl-darkroom10x10} for training tasks).
+We find that xLSTM [7:1] attains the highest overall scores both on the 80 training and 20 hold-out tasks, which we attribute to the state-tracking abilities \citep{Merrill:2024:illusion} of sLSTM blocks.

 \textbf{Embedding space analysis.} In Figure \ref{fig:embedding-space-medium}, we analyze the representations learned by our model.
-To this end, we sample 32 sub-trajectories from every task, extract the sequence representation at the last layer, cluster them using UMAP \citep{McInnes:2018}, and color every point by its domain.
-Appendix \ref{appendix:embedding-space} describes the setup in greater detail.
+We sample 32 sub-trajectories from every task, extract the sequence representation at the last layer, cluster them using UMAP \citep{McInnes:2018}, and color every point by its domain (see Appendix \ref{appendix:embedding-space} for more details).
 We find that tasks from the same domain cluster together.
-Furthermore, xLSTM exhibits a more refined domain separation compared to DT, which may contribute to the better down-stream performance.
+Furthermore, xLSTM exhibits a more refined domain separation compared to DT, which may further contribute to the better downstream performance.
+See Appendix \ref{appendix:embedding-space} for a more detailed discussion on the embedding space analysis and a comparison to Mamba.